kcdragon/kcdragon.github.io/_drafts/rails-conf-2017-recap.md

 <img src="/assets/rails-conf-2017-code-review-talk.jpg" style="width: 200px;" />

 If you've struggled with code reviews yourself on on your team, I recommend watching her talk.
+You can also read more about the research she did for this talk at [bettercode.reviews](http://www.bettercode.reviews).

 <!-- Code Complete quote around 9:15 -->
 <!-- Read relevant sections of Code Complete -->
 <!-- "defect detection, not correction" around 12:30. if you're correcting code as you go along, you aren't checking for defects -->
 <!-- http://bettercode.reviews -->

 [Talk Video](https://www.youtube.com/watch?v=-6EzycFNwzY)